lchski/lucascherkewski.com/_newsletters/2022-01-02-226-digging-roots.md

+---
+layout: study--newsletter
+title: 'Digging roots'
+number: '226'
+date: '2022-01-02 22:00:00'
+published: true
+---

 Good evening, and a good new year to you!
-I just jolted out of bed, realizing I hadn’t yet sent off this newsletter—blame it on a day of driving.
+I just jolted out of bed, realizing I hadn’t yet sent this newsletter—blame it on a day of driving.

 I haven’t had much time yet to reflect on the past year or the one to come.
 The pandemic’s effects on time are especially noticeable at times like these, as I can’t remember many specific events off the top of my head, but it feels like it was, altogether, a decent year.
 For me, it included moving to a new apartment, continuing at my job, enjoying a wonderful relationship, and visiting with friends and family.